 The personal information we collect about you will not be used or disclosed other than in accordance with the Privacy Act, and for the purposes for which the information was collected.

-We may disclose personal information that we collect about you to the organisers, speakers and industry partners of our events.
+We may disclose personal information that we collect about you to the organisers, speakers, exhibitors, industry partners and sponsors of our events.
 We may also disclose personal information about you to our service providers, such as technology providers, auditors, bankers and mailing houses to assist us in providing services.
 We may also disclose information about your activities with AIST to your employer.
 We may also be required to disclose personal information about you on the request pursuant to state or federal law, for example to regulators such as the Australian Skills Quality Authority.

 If you are a member of the AIST board, or you participate in AIST committees or working groups, your information may be published in AIST's annual report, conference books or on our website.

-AIST may on occasion distribute marketing material or other communications to you for the purposes of keeping you informed about your membership and entitlements, developments in the superannuation industry or other significant matters that fall within the objectives of AIST.
+AIST may distribute marketing material or other communications to you for the purposes of keeping you informed about your membership and entitlements, developments in the superannuation industry or other significant matters that fall within the objectives of AIST.
 This information may come from a third party on behalf of AIST and as part of our service offering to members.
-If you do not wish to receive marketing or third party communications from AIST, you should contact us.
+If you do not wish to receive marketing or third party communications from AIST or its partners, you should contact us.

 To whom may we disclose your information?

 - our employees, contractors or service providers for the purposes of operation of our business or our website or to fulfil requests by you

 - web hosting providers, IT systems administrators, mailing houses, couriers, payment processors, data entry service providers, electronic network administrators, debt collectors, and professional advisors such as accountants, solicitors, business advisors and consultants to provide products and services to you including, without limitation: